 Attractiveness of SE status

 Brexit will lead to substantial modifications for international and European groups.
-First, the end of the freedom of establishment applicable to companies as specified by the European Court of Justice (ECJ) case law could occur.
+First, the end of the freedom of establishment applicable to companies as specified by European Court of Justice (ECJ) case law could occur.
 This change will impact the creation of subsidiaries or branches in the UK of companies located in Europe, the cross-border transfer of company seats and cross-border mergers.

 Setting up an SE on the basis of a single set of rules as provided for by Regulation n° 2157/2001 appears to work in favour of all types of companies, from small and medium-sized enterprises interested in expanding in the EEA, and even outside the EEA, and on the international scale to large groups.
-Becoming an SE ensures legal stability as its rules are governed by an EU Regulation which cannot be amended except upon consensus among all EEA Member States.
+Becoming an SE ensures legal stability as its rules are governed by an EU Regulation, which cannot be amended except upon consensus among all EEA Member States.

-Moreover, greater mobility in the integrated EEA market and a simpler way to run a business across more than one country under a single European brand name (instead of setting up a network of subsidiaries), are a few of the many advantages which could attract potential entrepreneurs.
+Moreover, greater mobility in the integrated EEA market and a simpler way to run a business across more than one country under a single European brand name (instead of setting up a network of subsidiaries), are a couple of the many advantages which could attract potential entrepreneurs.